Jane’s April 2020 Alexander Technique Project: using screens

 When I use “screens” I tend to, very slowly, inexorably, get drawn into the screen.
 I hinge at the hips and move my throat towards the screen, lift my chin, and look down my nose.
 My shoulders and shoulder blades move backwards and together!
-I have a very old photo of my Dad and I doing exactly that as we both peered at the screen of his newly purchased BBC machine (very old computer from the 1980’s).
-So I know it is my default if I don’t engage some other strategy.
+It is an old habit.
+I have shared a very old photo of my Dad and I peering at a computer screen screen of his newly purchased BBC machine (very old computer from the 1980’s) to show you how bad it can get.
+So I know it’s always there if I don’t engage some other strategy.
 I also get visual and vestibular migraine (strange gorgeous zig zags before my eyes and feeling dizzy) if I use a screen too much.

 This habit is not the only one!
 There are so many ways to lose sight of “good use” when looking at a screen.
 My version might be like yours, but it may be very different.
 My colleague noticed they have a similar tendency but the emphasis for them is on the upper chest moving towards the screen and tightening in the lower back.

 The project began by reminding myself that the part of my brain that processes the things I see is at the back of my head at the occiput.
 That’s the area that protrudes, at the back of the skull, roughly level with the ears.

 I used a variety of methods to wake up the back of my head behind my ears like:

 - extremely gentle tapping and rubbing of the occiput area and my upper neck

 - laying in semi supine and rolling my head from side to side